 The source of a project budget does not impact the application of the Local Jobs First Policy.
-For example, a project budget may be sourced from State Government appropriations, internal agency resources, grants or other contributions, which together make up the project value for Local Jobs First Policy purposes.
+For example, a project budget may be sourced from State Government appropriations, internal agency resources, grants and loans or other contributions, which together make up the project value for Policy purposes.